 Medicare will not cover long-term care that’s only required for assistance with activities of daily living, like bathing, dressing, eating, and using the bathroom.
 It also won’t help pay for basic health care that most people can do on their own, like administering eye drops.
 So, if you live in a nursing home or have a home health care provider strictly for help with these types of tasks, it’s likely you’ll be responsible for paying for them on your own.
 That’s not to say that Medicare is completely useless in helping to pay for long-term care, though.

 Medicare generally helps cover medically necessary services that can include long-term care support.
 One example of this could be skilled nursing facility care.
 When they become medically necessary, Medicare Part A may cover your meals, a semi-private room, and prescription drugs, among other things.
 You wouldn’t have to pay anything for days one through 20 in the skilled nursing facility.
-After 20 days, you’d pay a $167.50 coinsurance each day up until, and including, day 100.
+After 20 days, you’d pay a $176 coinsurance in 2020 each day up until, and including, day 100.
 After 100 days, you’d pay for all costs.

 Medicare generally helps cover medically necessary services that can include long-term care support, though this is rarely an option for longer than a few months.

 Besides select nursing home care, Medicare also helps pay for care in a long-term care hospital and certain home health services.
 Additionally, there are programs that Medicare offers that may cover certain long-term care services — if you qualify.
 These programs are hospice care and PACE.